awncorp/zing/STABILITY.md

 ## Stability

-Our top priority is to provide a reliable development framework that important work is based upon.
+Our top priority is to provide a reliable development toolkit that important work is based upon.
 As such, we promise to put stability and backward compatibility first in the development of this project.

-Version 1.00 of this distribution is considered stable.
+Version 0.20+ of this distribution is considered stable.
 Any changes to the API that result in changes to the test suite will be preceded by a three (3) month notice period, with the following exceptions: